Policy Breakdown

 What to do now

-2. New Merchant Terms Around Payment Processing
+2. Payment Processing and Chargebacks

 Severity: HIGH · Official source

-3. App Store Policy Changes for Third-Party Integrations
+3. App Store Policies for Third-Party Integrations

 Severity: MEDIUM · Official source